 All forms of publishing need careful proofreading

-An often overlooked genre of self-publishing is cooking books and recipe and food blogs.
+An often overlooked genre of self-publishing is cookery books and ebooks and recipe and food blogs.

 Seeing as though publishing a cooking or more correctly, a cookery book before the advent of self-publishing required getting an agent and publisher, these books and their accompanying blogs fall fairly and squarely into today’s self-publishing market.